 First, eliminate all options that are not composite.
 That’s because metal can quickly become slippery, while pure wood will not hold up well against the elements over time and will need constant treatment just to stand a chance.
 Only composite options make sense for a low-maintenance, reliable, long-term solution.

-Second, it makes sense to evaluate actual slip resistance.
+It makes sense to evaluate actual slip resistance.
 Even if you choose composite, not all elements are the same.
-In Australia, a number of slip resistance codes have been developed specifically to help you understand where the materials you’re evaluating rank.
+In Australia, a number of slip resistant codes have been developed specifically to help you understand where the materials you’re evaluating rank.
 One important test leads to Ramp Slip Ratings, which determine how much of an incline you can still walk without slipping depending on the material.

 Within this context, the most common rating is R10, which means you can walk up an oil wet platform at an incline of 10, but less than 19 degrees using specialized boots without worry.
 Naturally, this incline is generally positive, but might not be enough if you’re considering a ramp or handicap accessible deck.
 In that case, look for higher-rated decking materials.